How to apply to foster

 After an initial chat and if you want to find out more, we will complete a questionnaire with you over the telephone at a time that is convenient.

 After we’ve completed the initial enquiry form with you and you meet our minimum criteria we will carry out a virtual home visit over Microsoft Teams (due to Covid-19).
 This will provide the opportunity to discuss why you want to become a foster carer, the skills and experience you already have and will need and your family’s capacity to foster.
 This visit will also provide you with the opportunity to ask any further questions you may have at this stage.

-If you decide that fostering is appropriate for you and your family, and you can offer a home to an older child/young person or a sibling group, you will be asked to attend a Skills to Foster training course and you will be able to complete part two of the application form.
+If you decide that fostering is appropriate for you and your family, you will be asked to attend a Skills to Foster training course and you will be asked to complete part two of the application form.

 You will be allocated an assessing social worker who will undertake an assessment with you and your family to ensure you are suitable to foster in line with the National Minimum Fostering Standards.
-We aim to complete assessments within 4-6 months.
+We aim to complete assessments within 3 months.
 We will undertake the required checks and references during this assessment stage.
 Assessments are currently being completed virtually (socially distant home visits would be preferable, we have to complete at least one due to fostering regulations).

-The social worker who has completed your assessment will submit the assessment report to independent Fostering Panel.
-You can comment on the report before it is submitted and you will be invited to attend the Panel meeting considering your assessment.
+The social worker who has completed your assessment will submit the assessment report to the independent virtual Fostering Panel.
+You can comment on the report before it is submitted and you will be invited to attend the virtual Panel meeting when they consider your assessment.